Ubimet: History

-Ubimet was established in Vienna, Austria, by Dr. Michael Fassnauer and Manfred Spatzierer in September 2004 under the name Meteomedia GmbH.
-It began by providing weather services to institutions such as the German Press Agency, Austrian Federal Railways, and Uniqa Insurance Group.
+Ubimet was established in Vienna, Austria, by Michael Fassnauer and Manfred Spatzierer in September 2004 under the name Meteomedia GmbH.
+It began by providing weather services to institutions such as the German Press Agency, ÖBB, and Uniqa Insurance Group.
 Ubimet went on to build the Austrian Severe Weather Center to forecast extreme weather events.
 In December 2008, shares of Meteomedia Group were bought back by the company's founders, and the name was changed to UBIMET GmbH.

-Today, companies in the insurance, media (such as Der Standard and Kronen Zeitung), sports (the International Automobile Federation, Moto GP, Red Bull, the Australian Olympic sailing team, the 2013 European Beach Volleyball Championships), infrastructure (Austrian Federal Railways, Deutsche Bahn), energy (E.on), mining (Austmine), and logistics (STRABAG) industries use UBIMET's corporate services.
+Today, companies in the insurance, media (such as Der Standard and Kronen Zeitung), sports (the International Automobile Federation, Moto GP, Red Bull, the Australian Olympic sailing team, the 2013 European Beach Volleyball Championships), infrastructure (ÖBB, Deutsche Bahn), energy (E.ON), mining (Austmine), and logistics (Strabag) industries use Ubimet's corporate services.

 In 2011, the company opened an office in Melbourne, Australia, with a full-scale operation including meteorologists and business development resources, as well as marketing and infrastructure.
 In 2012, Ubimet provided weather data for the Red Bull Stratos space diving project during which Felix Baumgartner successfully ascended to 128,100 feet in a stratospheric balloon and free-fell at supersonic speed before parachuting to the ground.
 In the same year, Red Bull became a company shareholder.
 Ubimet now provides weather data for many of Red Bull's global sporting events (e.g., the Wings For Life World Run in 2014 and 2015).

 Since 2014, Ubimet has had a contract with the International Automobile Federation (FIA) to provide weather forecasts for all Formula One Grand Prix races.
 It did so for the Formula One race on October 5, 2014, in Suzuka, Japan, when Typhoon Phanfone approached the city.
-Ubimet also provided meteorological data for the 2013 and 2014 Tissot Australian motorcycle Grand Prix.
+Ubimet also provided meteorological data for the 2013 and 2014 Tissot Australian Motorcycle Grand Prix.

 In July 2015, Ubimet launched its flagship consumer product, Morecast, on the Apple App Store and Google Play Store.
 The app combines weather forecasts, radar and satellite maps for rain and lightning, as well as severe storm warning notifications.